ShellOnYou/SOY_MS_HTTP/README.md

 ### Exercises
 Instructors can add exercises, group them into sessions that can be opened to their students.
 See the *Help* pages once the app has been started.

+*Note that the database proposed here contains just one exercise.
+Instructors can contact us to have access to a private repo containing more exercises (not exposed to learners :wink:)*

-In this version of the app (v5), a student solves an exercise by getting then uploading a .tar.gz archive:
+In this version of the app (v5), a learner solves an exercise by getting then uploading a .tar.gz archive:

-The student receives an exercise archive to explore and modify on a unix system together with instructions in the app.
+The learner receives an exercise archive to explore and modify on a unix system together with instructions in the app.
-Once the student has made up an answer, packed it inside an answer archive, and submitted it to the app, it will be automatically analyzed (no IA behind the hood, but just plain old python script that checks the student’s answer point by point).
-The student then receives almost instant feedback and score.
+Once the learner has made up an answer, packed it inside an answer archive, and submitted it to the app, it will be automatically analyzed (no IA behind the hood, but just plain old python script that checks the learner’s answer point by point).
+The learner then receives almost instant feedback and score.
-Each instructor has access to statistics on the students that subscribed to his/her exercise sessions.
+Each instructor has access to statistics on the learners that subscribed to his/her exercise sessions.
 This feature allows the instructor to estimate their understanding, have feedback on the exercise’s difficulty and provide prompt assistance if needed.

 ---
 ## How to cite